 Before our trip back home, I’d barely had enough time to instruct him to go to the third room on the third floor, so he had no idea what was happening.
 He must’ve been nervous, nervous enough to freeze up at the sound of footsteps.
 I knocked lightly on the door, looking over my shoulder to ensure no one was around.

 That would have been enough to make my mother livid.
 Just as she wished for me to marry rich, she also believed I should naturally reign over commoners as a noble.
 And what noble knocks for a commoner in her room?
 She would have fainted to hear it.

 “Shu, it’s me.
 I’m coming in.”
 I opened the door as quietly as possible and immediately saw a small gray bundle in the corner.

 Was he supposed to be hiding?
 I shook my head.
 Perhaps he thought he hid well, but he was in plain view.
 He’d had to hide swiftly and had just crammed himself into whatever corner he could find.

 Such a childlike thought process.
 I knew he had been in a rush, but it really wasn’t the smartest choice he could have made.
 I mean, look at your head.
 His platinum-blond hair gave it all away.

 Did you enjoy the first chapter?
-You can read the entire first volume of More Than You Know on our web reader or at these locations.
+Find the entire first volume of More Than You Know on our web reader.